-Eventually, 95% of all convicts will be released from prison or jails.
-This year more than 600,000 men and women will return to communities in the country.
+Eventually, 95% of all convicts will be released from prisons or jails.
+This year more than 600,000 men and women will return to communities in the United States.

 Approximately 2 out of 3 released inmates will commit crimes again, but only 40% who receive Christian training in prison will.